vishal-singh22/Movie_Recommendation/README.md

 ## API Usage

-- The **TMDB API** is used to fetch the poster for the recommended movies.
-You need an API key from [The Movie Database](https://www.themoviedb.org/).
+The TMDB API is used to fetch the poster for the recommended movies.
+You need an API key from The Movie Database.

 ## How It Works

-- The model uses a content-based filtering approach, where it calculates the similarity between the selected movie and other movies using content vectorization.
+1. The model uses a content-based filtering approach, where it calculates the similarity between the selected movie and other movies using content vectorization.
-- It returns the top 5 most similar movies and fetches their posters using the TMDB API.
+2. It returns the top 5 most similar movies and fetches their posters using the TMDB API.

 ## Example

-- Input: `The Dark Knight`
+**Input**: The Dark Knight\
-- Output: 5 movies similar to The Dark Knight, along with their posters.
+**Output**: 5 movies similar to The Dark Knight, along with their posters.

 ## Future Improvements